dm13450/dm13450.github.io/_posts/2017-11-21-Referee-Tracking.md

 from sklearn.neighbors import KernelDensity
 {% endhighlight %}

-We then read the data in and take a look at the first few rows.
+We then read the data in and produce our first exploratory scatter plot.

 {% highlight python %}
 game = pd.read_csv("Amargh_vs_Bangor.csv")